 I performed with the Celtic rock band 'Wild Zinnias' for about 6 years.
 The material we played blended songs by Dubliner, Willy McElroy with my own instrumental pieces, usually combined into medleys.

 The following tracks are from the Wild Zinnias album "Stand on your own two feet".
 Drumming is by Matt Goodwyn.
-Willy sings and plays guitar (mostly DADGAD) and also plays didge and bodhran.
+Willy sings and plays guitar (mostly DADGAD) and also didge and bodhran.
 I play fiddle, bass, bouzouki, flute, harp and anything else you hear.
 Extra vocals by Celeste, and Jojo Smith.

 I made this one piece "Tassie